tjd1234/cmpt120fall2022/lectures/lecture31/lecture31notes.md

 1. hello!
 ```

-The numbers are in *reverse* order: we want them to start small and get big.
-How
+The numbers are in *reverse* order.
+But we want them to start small and get big.
-can we fix that?
+How can we fix that?

-There turns out that swapping the two lines in the if-statement work:
+It turns out that swapping the two lines in the if-statement work:

 ```python
 def f5_better(n):